 The International Nannoplankton Association (INA) Foundation is pleased to offer two Graduate Research Fellowships (one for $2500 USD and one for $1000 USD) honoring Prof. Dr. Hisatake Okada and Prof. Dr. Andrew McIntyre for their pioneering work in the field of extant/recent nannoplankton research and for their contributions to INA.
 The Okada-McIntyre Fellowship is intended for students actively seeking advanced degrees researching any aspect of modern/recent calcareous nannoplankton ecological dynamics, including seawater, sediment trap and seafloor sediment records, as well as from laboratory culture experiments dealing with any morphological, genetic, biogeochemical, and/or ecological aspects of coccolithophore species.
 There is one award round per year with the call for proposals made in March.

-Applications for the 2023 grants (value $2500 and $1000) are open now, please download the application form here: MS-Word file or PDF version.
-The deadline for application completion is 1st July 2023.
+Applications for the 2024 grants (value $2500 and $1000) are open from 15th March 2024, please download the application form here: MS-Word file or PDF version.
+The deadline for application completion is 1st July 2024.

 Andrew McIntyre Professor Andrew McIntyre, was a palaeoclimatologist and a pioneer in the study of coccoliths and of their application to Quaternary oceanography and climate.
 He was a double alumnus of the University of Columbia, USA, where he held positions as Assistant in Sedimentation and Invertebrate Paleoecology, Biostratigraphy and Geomorphology, and as a Research Scientist.
 During his graduate student years, he was a skilled pilot and the proud owner of a single engine aircraft.
 From 1967 until his retirement in 1996, he worked at the faculty of Queens College of the City University of New York.
 Along with collaboration with Hisatake Okada, Andrew McIntyre was one of the pioneers of the use of the electron microscope to observe coccoliths.
 He was a major contributor to the CLIMAP (Climate: Long range Investigation, Mapping, and Prediction) research project, leading the collation of data and resulting production of the first global, 18,000 year summer and winter sea-surface temperature reconstruction, which is still widely referenced over 4 decades later.
 Examples of his many important publications include papers on Pacific and Atlantic Ocean modern Coccolithophores, their taxonomy and seasonal distribution with Hisatake Okada, and the establishment of Florisphaera profunda as a palaeoproductivity marker in series of papers with Barbara Molfino.